4forces/CI-MS4-project4/README.md

 11. On the View Product page, updating of the product quantity before adding to the shopping cart.

 11. In the shopping cart, display an input field for the user to directly input desired quantity.
-    - User may wish to buy in large quantities, in which keying in is faster that clickin on the "+" icon multiple times.
+    - User may wish to buy in large quantities, in which keying in is faster that clicking on the "+" icon multiple times.

 12. Admin CRUD functions for product Supplier and Category